Part 2 - GUI

 )

-# Supported function available to the agent to run freely
+# Supported functions available to the agent to run freely

 def executeCmd(self, cmd, args):